nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **Program** is the `Task Manager`, unless specified otherwise)

-#### Use case: Create new todo task
+### Use case: Create new todo task

 **MSS**

-1. User creates new task with only name
+1. User creates new task with the name of the task only
 2. Program saves the task with given name as a todo<br>

 Use case ends

 **Extensions**

-1a.
-Name is invalid
+* Name is invalid

-> 1a1.
-Program returns error message, saying that name given is invalid<br>
+> * Program returns error message, saying that name given is invalid<br>
   Use case resumes at step 1

-#### Use case: Create new deadline task
+### Use case: Create new deadline task

 **MSS**

 1. User creates new task with name, date and time
 2. Program saves the task with given name, date and time as a deadline<br>

 Use case ends

 **Extensions**

-1a.
-Name is invalid
+* Name is invalid

-> 1a1.
-Program returns error message, saying that name given is invalid<br>
+> * Program returns error message, saying that name given is invalid<br>
   Use case resumes at step 1

-1b.
-The date/time given is invalid
+* The date/time given is invalid

-> 1b1.
-Program returns error message, saying that date/time given is invalid<br>
+> * Program returns error message, saying that date/time given is invalid<br>
   Use case resumes at step 1

-1c.
-The date/time entered is already over
+* The date/time entered is already over

-> 1c1.
-Program returns error message, saying that deadline entered is already over<br>
+> * Program returns error message, saying that deadline entered is already over<br>
   Use case resumes at step 1

-#### Use case: Create new event task
+### Use case: Create new event task

 **MSS**

 1. User creates new task with name, date, start and end time
 2. Program saves the task with given name, date, start and end time as an event<br>

 Use case ends

 **Extensions**

-1a.
-Name is invalid
+* Name is invalid

-> 1a1.
-Program returns error message, saying that name given is invalid<br>
+> * Program returns error message, saying that name given is invalid<br>
   Use case resumes at step 1

-1b.
-The date/time given is invalid
+* The date/time given is invalid

-> 1b1.
-Program returns error message, saying that date/time given is invalid<br>
+> * Program returns error message, saying that date/time given is invalid<br>
   Use case resumes at step 1

-1c.
-The date/time entered is already over
+* The date/time entered is already over

-> 1c1.
-Program returns error message, saying that deadline entered is already over<br>
+> * Program returns error message, saying that deadline entered is already over<br>
   Use case resumes at step 1

-1d.
-The start time is later then end time
+* The start time is later then end time

-> 1d1.
-Program returns error message, saying that the start time cannot be later then the end time<br>
+> * Program returns error message, saying that the start time cannot be later then the end time<br>
   Use case resumes at step 1

-#### Use case: View all tasks
+### Use case: View all tasks

 **MSS**

 1. User requests to view all tasks
 2. Program shows the list of todo tasks, events for today and all deadlines<br>

 Use case ends

 **Extensions**

-2a.
-There are no events for today
+* There are no events for today

-> 2a1.
-Program returns a message, saying there are no tasks for today<br>
+> * Program returns a message, saying there are no tasks for today<br>
   Use case ends

-2b.
-There are no tasks with deadlines
+* There are no tasks with deadlines

-> 2b1.
-Program returns a message, saying there are no tasks with deadlines<br>
+> * Program returns a message, saying there are no tasks with deadlines<br>
   Use case ends

-#### Use case: View all tasks at specified date
+### Use case: View all tasks at specified date

 **MSS**

 1. User requests to view all tasks at a specified date
 2. Program shows all todo tasks, the list of events for the specified date and deadlines up to the specified date<br>

 Use case ends

 **Extensions**

-1a.
-Date is invalid
+* Date is invalid

-> 1a1.
-Program returns errors message, saying that date given is invalid<br>
+> * Program returns errors message, saying that date given is invalid<br>
   Use case resumes at step 1

-2a.
-There are no events for the specified date
+* There are no events for the specified date

-> 2a1.
-Program returns a message, saying there are no events for the specified date<br>
+> * Program returns a message, saying there are no events for the specified date<br>
   Use case ends

-2b.
-There are neither deadlines before nor on the specified date
+* There are neither deadlines before nor on the specified date

-> 2b1.
-Program returns a message, saying there are neither tasks due before nor on the specified date<br>
+> * Program returns a message, saying there are neither tasks due before nor on the specified date<br>
   Use case ends

-#### Use case: View completed tasks
+### Use case: View completed tasks

 **MSS**

 1. User requests to view all completed tasks
 2. Program shows the list of completed todo tasks<br>

 Use case ends

 **Extensions**

-2a.
-There are no completed tasks
+* There are no completed tasks

-> 2a1.
-Program returns a message, saying there are no completed tasks<br>
+> * Program returns a message, saying there are no completed tasks<br>
   Use case ends

-#### Use case: Find a specific task
+### Use case: Find a specific task

 **MSS**

 1. User requests to find all tasks with a specified keyword
 2. Program shows the list of tasks that contain the keyword<br>

 Use case ends

 **Extensions**

-1a.
-Keyword entered is a date
+* Keyword entered is a date

-> 1a1.
-Program returns same results as 'view tasks on specified date' command [(Use case: View all tasks at specified date)](#use-case-view-all-tasks-at-specified-date)<br>
+> * Program returns same results as 'view tasks on specified date' command [(Use case: View all tasks at specified date)](#use-case-view-all-tasks-at-specified-date)<br>
   Use case ends

-1b.
-Keyword is invalid
+* Keyword is invalid

-> 1b1.
-Program returns errors message, saying that keyword given is invalid<br>
+> * Program returns errors message, saying that keyword given is invalid<br>
   Use case resumes at step 1

-#### Use case: Edit details of a task
+### Use case: Edit details of a task

 **MSS**

 1. User requests to view tasks [(Use case: View all tasks at specified date)](#use-case-view-all-tasks-at-specified-date)
 2. User edits the details of a task (selected using the alphabet representing the category and the index)
 3. Program saves changes and shows the updated list tasks for the specified date<br>

 Use case ends

 **Extension**

-1a.
-There are no tasks for the specified date
+* There are no tasks for the specified date

 > Use case ends

-2a.
-The given index is invalid
+* The given index is invalid

-> 2a1.
-Program returns error message, saying that index is invalid<br>
+> * Program returns error message, saying that index is invalid<br>
   Use case resumes at step 2

-2b.
-The given alphabet is invalid (not `t`, `d`, or `e`)
+* The given alphabet is invalid (not `t`, `d`, or `e`)

-> 2b1.
-Program returns error message, saying that alphabet representing the type of task is invalid<br>
+> * Program returns error message, saying that alphabet representing the type of task is invalid<br>
   Use case resumes at step 2

-3a.
-Changes made are invalid
+* Changes made are invalid

-> 3a1.
-Program returns error message (similar to error messages when creating a new task), depending on type of error<br>
+> * Program returns error message (similar to error messages when creating a new task), depending on type of error<br>
   Use case resumes at step 2

-#### Use case: Delete a task
+### Use case: Delete a task

 **MSS**

 1. User requests to view tasks [(Use case: View all tasks at specified date)](#use-case-view-all-tasks-at-specified-date)
 2. User requests to delete a task from the list
 3. Program removes the task from storage<br>

 Use case ends

 **Extension**

-1a.
-There are no tasks for the specified date
+* There are no tasks for the specified date

 > Use case ends.

-2a.
-The given index is invalid
+* The given index is invalid

-> 2a1.
-Program returns error message, saying that index is invalid<br>
+> * Program returns error message, saying that index is invalid<br>
   Use case resumes at step 2

-2b.
-The given alphabet is invalid (not `t`, `d`, or `e`)
+* The given alphabet is invalid (not `t`, `d`, or `e`)

-> 2b1.
-Program returns error message, saying that alphabet representing the type of task is invalid<br>
+> * Program returns error message, saying that alphabet representing the type of task is invalid<br>
   Use case resumes at step 2

-#### Use case: Mark a task when done
+### Use case: Mark a task when done

 **MSS**

 1. User requests to view tasks [(Use case: View all tasks at specified date)](#use-case-view-all-tasks-at-specified-date)
 2. User requests to mark a task from the list as `done`
 3. Program tags the task as `done`<br>

 Use case ends

 **Extension**

-1a.
-There are no tasks for the specified date
+* There are no tasks for the specified date

 > Use case ends

-2a.
-The given index is invalid
+* The given index is invalid

-> 2a1.
-Program returns error message, saying that index is invalid<br>
+> * Program returns error message, saying that index is invalid<br>
   Use case resumes at step 2

-2b.
-The given alphabet is invalid (not `t`, `d`, or `e`)
+* The given alphabet is invalid (not `t`, `d`, or `e`)

-> 2b1.
-Program returns error message, saying that alphabet representing the type of task is invalid<br>
+> * Program returns error message, saying that alphabet representing the type of task is invalid<br>
   Use case resumes at step 2

-#### Use case: Undo previous action
+### Use case: Undo previous action

 **MSS**